RoopaGanapur/Advance-SQL_Data-Analytics-Project/README.md

-# Food Delivery Data Insights
+# SQL Analytics for Noon Restaurant | Portfolio Project

 **Project objective:**
 Noon launched food in Dubaion Jan 1 st and your line manager has  asked to share key performnace matrices to gauge the performnace of verticals.
+Using SQL, I explored customer acquisition patterns, promo code usage, and order trends to deliver actionable insights.

 ## Purpose of Sales Analytics:
 - [x] Exploration of an SQL project using food delivery orders data.